 If I ever make millions, I might pay for a personal trainer to give me that kick.
 In truth, I will probably buy a yacht and bob about in the Caribbean.

 Do you have anything you would like to promote or tell us about?

-Keep an eye out for Flying — Book 1 of the Dreams of Dragons Saga, an epic high-fantasy about D’harn’s quest for revenge against the demi-demon of blood, Ziumite and the Golden Queen, while discovering love and dealing with lose.
+Keep an eye out for Flying — Book 1 of the Dreams of Dragons Saga, an epic high-fantasy about D’harn’s quest for revenge against the demi-demon of blood, Ziumite, and the Golden Queen while discovering love and dealing with loss.

-Follow him as he brings balance to the worlds and hope to a hopeless, damaged land.
+Follow him as he brings balance to the worlds and hopes to a hopeless, damaged land.

 What is the one thing you wish everyone knew?